 10. See the Christmas lights in the Lincolnwood Towers neighborhood

-If you’re looking for other cities with great holiday events, check out our Travelocity post on 11 Festive Cities Guaranteed to Get You in the Holiday Spirit, and don’t miss the Best Holiday Celebrations in the Midwest and the Best Christmas Markets in Europe.
+If you’re looking for other cities with great holiday events, check out our Travelocity post on 11 Festive Cities Guaranteed to Get You in the Holiday Spirit, and don’t miss the Best Holiday Celebrations in the Midwest and where to celebrate Christmas around the world.